rehan-jaffer/FutureWars-API/README.md

 end
 ```
 This is useful for creating areas of space with predefined roles, but also for testing purposes where we may not want randomness.

+# Expansion/Addition Ideas

+## Regions of space
+Labeling of regions of space, nebulae/expanses etc.

+## Beacons
+Ability to leave image, audio or video beacons in sectors of space